jasongrimes/hello-docker/README.md

-# Hello Docker: react, api, and db
+# Hello Docker: React, Express, and Postgres

-This is a "hello" web application with three services in Docker containers: an API container (Node and Express), a database container (Postgres), and a web container (Nginx and React).
+This is a "hello" web application with three simple services in Docker containers: a web container (Nginx/Node and React), an API container (Node and Express), and a database container (Postgres).

-The web app displays a simple "Hello" message, and indicates whether it comes from React, Express, or the DB, depending on how far things have been successfully wired up.
+The web app fetches a record from the database, and renders a stack of hello messages received from each service along the way.

 ## Running the hello application